Swetha-14/track-Amazon-prices/README.md

 # track-Amazon-prices
-## A Python application that tracks the Prices of an Amazon Product and sends an email every time there is a price drop.
+## A Python application that tracks the Prices of an Amazon Product and sends an email every time there is a price drop[Here](https://coderspacket.com/an-app-to-track-amazon-prices-in-python).

 First, You have to use this command